BarnaTB/StackOverflow-lite-db/README.md

 ## Getting Started

-You can clone the project using the link [Github repository](https://github.com/BarnaTB/StackOverflow-lite.git).
+You can clone the project using the link [Github repository](https://github.com/BarnaTB/StackOverflow-lite-db.git).

 ## Prerequisites

-The pages do not need much to be viewed as any web browser can view them from [this site](https://barnatb.github.io/StackOverflow-lite/) as long as they have internet access.
+The UI pages do not need much to be viewed as any web browser can view them from [this site](https://barnatb.github.io/StackOverflow-lite/) as long as they have internet access.
+Please note that the UI is static at the moment as work is underway to connect the back-end to it.

 ## Installing